PyFilesystem/pyfilesystem/docs/implementersguide.rst

 Non - Essential Methods
 -----------------------

 The following methods have default implementations in :py:class:`fs.base.FS` and aren't required for a functional FS interface.
-They may be overriden if an alternative implementation can be supplied:
+They may be overridden if an alternative implementation can be supplied:

     * :meth:`~fs.base.FS.copy` Copy a file to a new location
     * :meth:`~fs.base.FS.copydir` Recursively copy a directory to a new location
-    * :meth:`~fs.base.FS.desc` Return a short destriptive text regarding a path
+    * :meth:`~fs.base.FS.desc` Return a short descriptive text regarding a path
     * :meth:`~fs.base.FS.exists` Check whether a path exists as file or directory
     * :meth:`~fs.base.FS.listdirinfo` Get a directory listing along with the info dict for each entry
     * :meth:`~fs.base.FS.ilistdir` Generator version of the listdir method